-- 61 As noted within the Charnwood Landscape Character Assessment, there are often long ranging views available particularly within The Wolds LCA, associated with the crests of ridges. - 62 Due to the limited woodland cover across the area views are often open, out across rolling fields. - 63 During the consultation events, people were asked to mark the green spaces that they value most for the visual amenity (view of, from or within the village).
+- Due to the limited woodland cover across the area views are often open, out across rolling fields. - Ouring the consultation events, people were asked to mark the green spaces that they value most for the visual amenity (view of, from or within the village).
 A wide variety of locations were identified, not limited to green spaces and including several formal and informal recreational routes.